CU-CloudTechnologies/TLEN-5830/riha4022/hw1b/Readme.md

 # Using Terraform to deploy AWS resources
-## Learning a basic 2-tier architecture of  public webservers behinf a load balancer and a private db server.
+## Learning a basic 2-tier architecture of  public webservers behind a load balancer and a private db server.

 ### Description: